jordandouglas/LowESS/README.md

 The benchmark dataset and model attained an ESS of 775 (standard error: 25) on the posterior density, and 762 (44) on the likelihood.
-These numbers were attained from running the full MCMC chain across 10 replicates with a 10% burn-in.
+These numbers were calculated from running the full MCMC chain across 10 replicates with a 10% burn-in.
 The maximum possible ESS on a chain of this length is 901.

 **Can you do worse than the benchmark?**